scolapicchioni/blazor/Lab05/readme.md

 ### Create the project

 - On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
-- Select the `ASP.NET Core Web Application` project template.
+- Select the `ASP.NET Core Web Api` project template.
     - Name the Project `PhotoSharingApplication.WebServices.REST.Photos`
-    - Select `Add`
-- In the `Create a new ASP.NET Core Web Application` window:
-    - Select `.NET Core`
+    - Select `.NET 6.0 Preview`
-    - Select `ASP .NET 5`
-    - Select the `API` template
-    - Leave `No Authentication`.
+    - Leave the `Authentication Type` to `None`.
     - Ensure that the `Configure for Https` checkbox is selected
     - Do not check `Enable Docker Support`.
+    - Ensure that `Enable OpenAPI Support` is selected
     - Click `Create`

 ### Add the Controller